PangXH842/Watchtower-mod/README.md

 Enable Scout units to build Watchtowers, providing extra Sight for units on this tile.

 ## Watchtower
+Unlocked at Masonry.
 Can be built by Scout units on any land tile.
 Has an elevation of [2] for visibility calculations, +1 Sight for Military Units on this tile.